hughharford/condorgp/docs/2 - Nautilus and GP/gp_evolution_with_nautilius.md

       A number of strategies added to the engine, each ADFs A range of indicators available for strategies

+      DONE - gp_deap_adf and gp_deap_adf_cp both run with ADFs
+        Starting with a very simple ADF addition to naut_pset_02_adf ADF evaluation looks very different based on the examples

 # <<<<<<<< HERE >>>>>>>>

-      Starting with a very simple ADF addition to naut_pset_02_adf ADF evaluation looks very different based on the examples
+      NEXT - assemble working ADFs for 3 key indicators Then assemble working ADFs for 2 strategies (EMAcross and 2 others) Then work out how to bring them all into a strategy
+        See: condorgp/evaluation/naut_raw/blank_strat_n_strat_config.py

   # 2 # Then use the example strategies given by Nautilus as first options
       See: nautilus_trader/examples/strategies

-  # 3 # Then consider implementing further reaching evolution,
-      i.e. of a strategy itself

-      The blank template is:
-      condorgp/evaluation/naut_raw/blank_strat_n_strat_config.py
-      Found in, and copied directly from:
-      nautilus_trader/examples/strategies/blank.py

   # 4 # For this, using all the many indicators provided will
   # be likely sufficient